jacwah/cutest/README.txt

         return suite;
     }

-Create another file called AllTests.c with these contents:
+Create another file called AllTests.c with the following contents.
+You can use the existing AllTests.c in this directory as a template if you wish.

     #include <stdio.h>
     #include "CuTest.h"